 The purpose of the waste hierarchy is to extract the maximum practical benefits from products and to generate the minimum amount of waste.
 Proper application of the waste hierarchy can have several benefits.
 It can help prevent emissions of greenhouse gases, reduces pollutants, saves energy, conserves resources, creates jobs, and stimulates the development of green technologies.
 As well as reduce pollution, reduce the toxicity of our waste and save tons of money.

-Reducing is essential to the waste hierarchy, reducing what is consumed as well as reducing what is produced.
+Reducing is essential to the waste hierarchy, reducing what is consumed and reducing what is produced.
 The logic behind it is based on that if there is less waste, then there is less to recycle and reuse.
-It is critical to pay attention to this when thinking about our waste reduction.
+It is critical to pay attention to this when thinking about waste reduction.

-This question allows us to think about whether the item we are about to use/purchase is something essential we need to do, have, or do.
+This question allows us to consider whether the item we are about to use/purchase is something essential we need to do, have, or do.

 Multi-use items are a great way to begin reduction.

-There is a lot of things we have and don't use.
+There are a lot of things we have and don't use.
 Buying stuff encourages production, wastes resources, and produces a larger footprint than you can imagine.
-So think twice before consuming, it's as easy as asking yourself these questions.
+So think twice before consuming; it's as easy as asking yourself these questions.

 Reusing is basically increasing the useful life of an item or material.
 Learning to reuse items and materials is an essential step in the waste management hierarchy.
-Keeping a box of things you can reuse (not hoarding though) is a good way to start to reuse.
+Keeping a box of things you can reuse (not hoarding, though) is a good way to start to reuse.
 Using second-hand clothing and cooking with scraps fall right in this category.
-You can take a look at our posts on Second-hand clothing and Food scraps Recipes.
+You can look at our posts on Second-hand clothing and Food Scraps Recipes.

 The third R is in that position for a reason.
-It is the best and most effective way to reduce waste is by not creating them.
-If we fail to prevent the waste from being produced and we also fail on reusing or re-purposing the items we already have, we need to put in motion the next step of the waste management hierarchy.
-So when we recycle something that we are doing is transforming it into a raw material that can be shaped into a new item.
-Although, there are a few materials on earth that cannot be recycled.
+Because the best and most effective way to reduce waste is by not creating them.
+If we fail to prevent waste from being produced and we also fail to reuse or re-purposing the items we already have, we need to put in motion the next step of the waste management hierarchy.
+So when we recycle something, we transform it into a raw material that can be shaped into a new item.
+Although, there are a few materials on earth cannot be recycled.
 That is why we need to try not to get here.
 Let's look at it as our last resource.

 The primary objective of the three R system is to minimize the use of new resources and energy, making more efficient use of resources.
 It promotes resource efficiency by using the already available resources that are reused, reprocessed, or entirely reduced.

-Keeping up with the three R system has a lot of benefits for the environment and is a key player in the fight for climate change.
-Here are a few of the things the reduce reuse recycle waste hierarchy helps with:
+Keeping up with the three R system has a lot of benefits for the environment and is a key player in the fight against climate change.
+Here are a few of the things the reduce reuse, recycle waste hierarchy helps with:

-It prevents pollution brought by the production of new materials.
+It prevents pollution brought about by the production of new materials.

 Saves energy